 - You are responsible for all debts incurred, regardless of whether or not an e-bill is received or payment is to be made by a third party.

-- If you are no longer interested in taking a class, you must officially drop or withdraw from the class.
-Do not depend on the disenrollment process to drop or withdraw you from a class.
-Drops and withdrawals are prorated, depending on the number of days passed since the class start date.
-Please check the refund schedule before dropping or withdrawing from a class.
-If you were awarded financial aid, you should consult the Financial Aid Office prior to a drop or withdraw.
+- If you are no longer interested in taking a course, you must officially drop or withdraw from the course.
+Do not depend on the disenrollment process to drop or withdraw you from a course.
+Drops and withdrawals are prorated, depending on the number of days passed since the course start date.
+Please check the refund schedule before dropping or withdrawing from a course.
+If you were awarded financial aid, you should consult the UMUC Office of Financial Aid prior to a drop or withdraw.

 - All students are subject to the policies and procedures on drops and withdrawals; however, you may request a refund exception if special extenuating circumstances arise.

-- Unpaid accounts are subject to collections procedures.
-Accounts that are 90 days past due may be referred to the State Central Collections Unit.
+- Unpaid accounts are subject to collection procedures.
+Accounts that are 90 days past due may be referred to the State Central Collection Unit.
 Prior to this action, three dunning notifications will be sent to your preferred e-mail address.

 Stay informed!
-To avoid penalties for non-payment, keep your contact information updated, so you receive all of our communications with you.
-Be accountable, read and understand your financial obligations while you pursue your educational goals.
+To avoid penalties for nonpayment, keep your contact information updated, so you receive all of our communications with you.
+Be accountable.
+Read and understand your financial obligations while you pursue your education goals.